redox-os/website/content/news/this-month-260331.md

 ## Packaging Improvements

 - (pkg) Mustafa Oz replaced some package manager panics with exit codes
+- (pkg) Mustafa Oz added colored output to the `pkg search` and `pkg list` commands
+- (pkg) Wildan Mubarok added a backend based on `curl` and improved plain callback to `pkgutils` for use in the build system
 - (pkg) Wildan Mubarok extended the `pkgar` API to allow customized installation and handle extraction file conflicts better
 - (pkg) Wildan Mubarok fixed the temporary file clash detection in `pkgar` extraction
 - (pkg) Wildan Mubarok improved the package manager error messages